US Marine Rifleman in Vietnam 1965–73

 Charles Melson joined the Marines in 1967.
 Among other conflicts, his service included the war in Vietnam.
 From 1986, he was a writer with the Marine Corps Historical Centre and a working member of the Marine Corps Uniform Board.
 His work for Osprey includes the Elite titles Vietnam Marines and Marine Recon 1940-90.

-Ramiro Bujeiro has established himself as one of the top military artists in his home country of Argentina.
-His reputation has enabled him to work on a wide range of projects.
-He is considered to be one of Osprey’s finest artists.
+Ramiro Bujeiro is one of the top military artists in his home country of Argentina.
+His reputation has enabled him to work on a wide range of projects and has provided fine illustrations for many Osprey books.